These are the best places to travel this summer

 If you’re under 18, you can now travel for free

-The Link light rail system is a practical way to get around Seattle © iStockphoto / Getty Images
+Link light rail is a great way to get to SeaTac airport.

 Beat traffic with Link light rail

-There’s one Link line that operates within Seattle running from Angle Lake via the Sea-Tac airport and Westlake Station downtown to the Northgate neighborhood.
+One of them operates within Seattle running from Angle Lake via the Sea-Tac airport and Westlake Station downtown to the Northgate neighborhood, while the other two provide access throughout Bellevue and Tacoma.
 It's faster than the bus (or car) and runs every 8 to 15 minutes (depending on the time of day) between 5am and 1am, with reduced service (from 6am to midnight only) on Sundays and holidays.

 Take a train to Everett or Tacoma

 Sound Transit operates “Sounder” trains connecting Seattle to its sister cities Tacoma to the south and Everett to the north.
 Trains are new and clean, and schedules run smoothly.
-Fares also depend on how far you travel but are between $3.25 and $5.75 for adults.
+Fares also depend on how far you travel but are between US$3.25 and US$5.75 for adults.

 Transit takes one to two hours.
-You can even use connecting bus routes to get all the way to Washington’s capital city, Olympia.
+Use connecting bus routes to get all the way to Washington’s capital city, Olympia.

 Experience Seattle history on the Monorail